 Believe it or not, the 6 weeks of visualization helped me pull in the reins on my posing.
 I have a much better stage presence because of this practice.

 During your visualization, mimic the appropriate conditions and style of sport in your mind without exaggerating.
 Look at it this way… why would you visualize yourself on Venice Beach if your gym is in a garage in Milwaukee, WI…in the middle of winter?

 If you aren’t incorporating visualization into your training routine, you’re not doing everything you can to achieve your athletic goals.
-Using your recovery time to practice and fine tune will not only spare you mental anguish and distract you from not being in the gym; it’ll also help you hone in on your craft.
+Using your recovery time to practice and fine-tune will not only spare you mental anguish and distract you from not being in the gym; it’ll also help you hone in on your craft.
 The mind is a muscle you cannot afford to ignore.

 Check out Emily Cook’s visualization practice leading into her training for the 2014 Winter Olympics:

-ADJUSTING YOUR CALENDAR – TIMELINE & GOALS
+ADJUSTING YOUR TIMELINE & GOALS WITH AN INJURY

 While recovering from an injury, there will be things or events you’re going to have to put off.
 Rather than get down on yourself for missing a competition or event, focus on new goal setting and target a new timeline.